-Join Jungwoo Ryoo for an in-depth discussion in this video Static acquisition with dcfldd (forensic DD), part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Static acquisition with dcfldd (forensic DD), part of Learning Computer Forensics.

 …DCFLDD is a forensic version of DD.…It is also an open source computer forensics tool.…This lesson will teach you how to use DCFLDD to…statically acquire an image from a USB drive.…Let's first check how your USB drive is represented on your operating system.…Type sudo fdisk-l press Enter.…I already use the sudo command all year, which is why it's not asking for…a password.…